-Lexapro is the brand name for a drug called escitalopram, which is a treatment for anxiety and depression.
-Taking Lexapro may cause a person to gain a small amount of weight.
-Less commonly, it can cause weight loss.
-A healthful diet and regular exercise can help to prevent unwanted changes in weight.
+Lexapro is the brand name for the drug escitalopram, which doctors prescribe to treat anxiety and depression.
+Taking Lexapro may lead to weight changes.
+Diet and exercise can help manage these changes.

-In this article, we look at how Lexapro can affect appetite and weight.
-We also provide some tips on how to cope with any changes in weight that may occur as a result of taking this antidepressant.
+In this article, we look at how Lexapro can affect appetite and weight and some tips for managing weight change.

-Research in 2017 looked at the role that SSRIs play in weight gain and found that specific risk factors increased the likelihood of a person gaining weight when taking these antidepressants.
+Research from 2017 looked at the role of SSRIs in weight gain.
+The authors found that certain risk factors increased the likelihood of a person gaining weight when taking these antidepressants.
 These factors included:

 - having a sedentary lifestyle

 - eating a diet high in processed meat, dairy, and refined carbohydrates

 SSRIs may be less likely than older antidepressants — such as monoamine oxidase inhibitors and tricyclic antidepressants — to cause weight gain.